Oscar Schmidt: Post-athletic career

-Personal life
+Personal life and death

-Oscar is married since 1981 to Maria Cristina Victorino, and has a son Felipe, and a daughter, Stephanie.
-Felipe played with Oscar in his last season in Flamengo before deciding to be a director.
-His brother Tadeu Schmidt is a journalist, and his nephew Bruno Oscar Schmidt is a beach volleyballer.
+Schmidt married Maria Cristina Victorino in 1981, and had a son and a daughter.
+He and his son Felipe, then 16 years old, played together in the former's final season in Flamengo, before Felipe became a film director.
+Oscar Schmidt's brother Tadeu is a journalist, and his nephew, Bruno Oscar Schmidt, is a beach volleyballer.

 On May 13, 2013, Schmidt had brain surgery to excise a malignant tumor.
 At first, nobody knew about it except for his family.
 The press found out about the disease fifteen days after the surgery, at a dinner celebrating the 50th anniversary of the two-time FIBA World Champion senior men's Brazilian National Team.
 Schmidt did not appear at the event, as he was recuperating from daily chemotherapy sessions.
 The disease was later put into remission.

-In 2016, Schmidt was one of the guests at the opening ceremony of the 2016 Rio Summer Olympics, alongside other Brazilian celebrities, such as model Gisele Bündchen, actor Gustavo Goulart, and singer Caetano Veloso.
+In 2016, Schmidt took part at the opening ceremony of the 2016 Rio Summer Olympics, as one of carriers of the Olympic flag.

+Schmidt died on April 17, 2026, at the age of 68.
+According to press reports, Schmidt was at home when he began to feel unwell.
+A SAMU ambulance was called, and he was taken to the Santa Ana Municipal Hospital and Maternity (HMSA) in Santana de Parnaíba, where he was admitted.
+Hours later, his death was confirmed by his press office.
+He was cremated wearing the jersey of the Brazilian national basketball team.